 Welcome to the latest issue of my weekly newsletter.

-A couple of weeks ago I sent an email out which asked for written permission (by email is fine) to store your email address for the purpose of sending these newsletters, and the occasional other political mail out.
+Earlier this week you will have received an email from me, asking for written permission (by email is fine) to store your email address for the purpose of sending these newsletters, and the occasional other political mailout.
 I love sending these newsletters and want them to get to as many of you as possible every week, but unless I receive an email or letter from you giving your permission before May 25th, I won’t be able to send them to you afterwards, until that permission is granted.

 Hundreds of you have already replied, and for that I’m very grateful, but if you haven’t already then please do so if you would like to continue reading.
 The easiest way to do so is to either reply to this newsletter or the email I originally sent letting me know that I can keep your email address.
 If you change your mind at any point, you can be removed exactly the same way.